Portfolio

 COMPUTER ENGINEERING

-I am a third year Computer Engineering PhD Student with a focus in Human-Computer Interaction (HCI), advised by Dr. Cesar Torres at UT Arlington.
+I am a third year Computer Engineering PhD Student with a focus in Human-Computer Interaction (HCI), advised by Dr. Cesar Torres at The Hybrid Atelier in UT Arlington.

 Take a look at my